Eliottcmu/WSD_Termproject/README.md

 ### Problem Definition

 The Bookstore API provides a backend service for managing an online bookstore ecosystem.
 It centralizes authentication, user management, catalog management (books, sellers), transactional workflows (orders and order items), and community interactions (reviews and comments), while enforcing role-based access control and JWT-based security.
+It is

 ### Key Features